shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the 'Start discovery' button.](Images/startdscvry1.png)

-30. Wait for the Azure Migrate status to show **Discovery has been successfully initiated**.
+30. Wait for the Azure Migrate status to show that **Discovery has been successfully initiated**.
 This will take several minutes.
 After the discovery has been successfully initiated, you can check the discovery status against each host/cluster in the table.

 31. Return to the **JumpVM** then to **Azure Migrate** blade in the Azure portal.
 Select **Servers, databases, and web apps (1)**, then select **Refresh (2)**.
 Under **Azure Migrate: Servers, databases and web apps** you should see a **count (3)** of the number of servers discovered so far.
 If discovery is still in progress, select **Refresh** periodically until 7 discovered servers are shown.
 This may take several minutes.

     ![Screenshot of the Azure Migrate portal blade.
 Under 'Azure Migrate: Server Assessment' the value for 'discovered servers' is '5'.](Images/updt-dscsvrdnews.png "Discovered servers")

 #### Task summary

 In this exercise, you explored an Azure Migrate project and the default built-in tools for server assessment and server migration.
 You have also configured the Azure Migrate appliance in the on-premises Hyper-V environment and started the migration assessment discovery process using Azure Migrate.